Healthedata1/IG-Template2/README.md

 See below for a directory tree

 The `source` directory contains all the new and edited content for creating an IG.
 This is include pages,resources and examples , and custom navigation and logos, images and even stylesheets.
 The `framework` directory and several template files located in the root directory ( for example `sd.html`) hold the static content for IG and they don't need to be changed to produce an IG.
-If you want to customize your IG then you may have to edit these files adn you are on your own.
+If you want to customize your IG then you may have to edit these files and you are on your own.
-The published output is in the docs directory for GitHub Pages which is the easiest way to share your content.
-This directory in not needed if you are using the ig autopublisher.
+The published output is in the docs directory for [GitHub Pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/) which is the easiest way to share your content.
+See below if you are using the ig autopublisher.

 Shows how to create: